chichundri/Notes/InterviewQues.md

     - using deserialization
     - using newInstance()

-99. autoboxing and unboxing?\
+99. autoboxing and unboxing?
 automatic conversion of primitive data types into its equivalent Wrapper type is known as boxing and opposite operation is known as unboxing

-100. Difference between creating String as new() and literal?\
+100. Difference between creating String as new() and literal?
-101. String vs StringBuffer vs StringBuilder?\
+101. String vs StringBuffer vs StringBuilder?
 - String is immutable where as StringBuffer and StringBuilder are mutable
 - StringBuffer is thread safe, StringBuilder is not thread safe
+- String implements `equals()` whereas StringBuffer and StringBuilder do not implement.

 102. What is a Memory Leak?
 How can a memory leak appear in garbage collected language?\
     objects are no longer being used by the application, but the Garbage Collector is unable to remove them from working memory\